ItsFRZ/CurrentLocation/README.md

 Current Location Fetch And Display Application

-In these app you can use user's current location and display it textview
+In these app you can use user's current location and display it into textview

 Synopsis: